actions/setup-go/README.md

 - Optionally downloading and caching a version of Go by version and adding to `PATH`.
 - Registering problem matchers for error output.

+# V4

+The V4 edition of the action offers:

+ - Enables caching by default
+ - Does not fail if caching fails for any reason

+The action will try to enable caching unless the `cache` input explicitly set to false.

 # V3

 The V3 edition of the action offers: